Dracut teen with rare disorder gets new ride inspired by love of buses

 “He really only gets to ride a bus when he goes on field trips, and it’s just not enough for him,” Caleb’s mom, Stefani, said.
 “It’s not enough now.
 He wants to ride them all the time.”

-So Stefani and her husband Shane got creative — determined to give their son the ride he had been dreaming of.
+So, Stefani and her husband Shane got creative, determined to give their son the ride he has been dreaming of.

 “We took him that night for a test drive on the bus, and he loved it.
 Absolutely loved it,” Stefani said.
 “He’s just very calm.
 He talks about his bus.
 ‘It’s my bus.’
 He talks about his bus all the time with everybody.”

 New England Transit Sales in Tyngsborough lettered the bus for free for the Miles family.
-After the salesman told the manager about the sale and the purpose of Caleb’s special ride, the company sent a $1,000 check back to the Miles family, touched by their story.
+And after the salesman told the manager about the sale and the purpose of Caleb’s special ride, the company sent a $1,000 check back to the Miles family, touched by their story.

 The community of Dracut has embraced Caleb and his bus, a heartwarming reception for Shane and Stefani.